andyherbert/wimbledungeons/README.md

 Etc.

-Any roll made after a serve above 15 gives the player a point of power.
+Any roll above 15, even if they miss the shot, gives the player a point of power.
 Power can be spent before rolling to return the shot to either reduce the threshold of your return by 5 (Calm in the Storm) or increase the threshold of opponents return by 5 (Press the Advantage).
 Reducing the threshold can be used even if the threshold has been raised by the use of power.
 Increasing the threshold is capped at 20. i.e. a natural 20 will still always return a shot.
-Power is gained only if the player successfully returns a shot during a rally, and not on a serve.
 A maximum of two power points can be held in reserve during play.